NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

       which cmake
       cmake  --version

-Methods for determining whether ``libtiff`` is installed vary between the systems.
+Methods for determining whether ``libtiff`` is installed vary between systems.
 Users can try the following approaches:

    .. code-block:: console